-In a closed castration, the tunic is not incised, and the vessels, vas deferens, and associated structures are ligated at once, usually with two or three separate knots to prevent bleeding.
+In a closed castration, the tunic is not incised, and the spermatic cord and contained structures are ligated all at once, usually with two or three separate knots to prevent bleeding.

 This photo gallery demonstrates the closed castration method.Continue to 3 of 8 below.